Best Synthesizer Keyboards Hands Down 2024 – Two Budgets

 Best Keyboard Synthesizers Selection Methodology

 Next, we collected and analyzed over 9,900 rating and review sources.
 This data includes feedback from review websites, retailers, discussion forums and major music gear publications, including the most recent reviews.
-All these data were then processed via the Gearank Algorithm to produce our ratings scores out of 100 for each synth.
+All these data were then processed via the Gearank Algorithm to produce our rating scores out of 100 for each synth.
 We used the resulting ratings to rank the synths in a way that closely reflects market sentiment.
-Finally, we divided the list to 2 price ranges, sub $500 and sub $1000.
+Finally, we divided the list into 2 price ranges, sub $500 and sub $1000.
 For more information about our methods see How Gearank Works.

 About the Author and Contributors